 2 – Use your muscles – Squat, and squeeze “down” your muscles using your belly/abs.
 Pressing the muscles will push down the period cup.

 3 – Get the stem – While pushing down, try to insert your fingers inside (make sure you have clean hands) and grab the stem.
 Pull it a little bit; very gentle.
 Once it’s reachable, pinch the bottom of the cup to break the suction.
 Once you break the rim’s seal, gently squeeze it, and pull it out.

 Menstrual cups are fantastic, and all the research I had to do before buying myself one was worth it!

-It might seem scary, weird, uncomfortable, but it is precisely the opposite.
+It might seem scary, weird, and uncomfortable, but it is the opposite.
 So, hopefully, this article was able to answer some of the questions you had.

-If I missed anything, feel free to leave your questions in the comment section below!
+If I missed anything, please leave your questions in the comment section below!